aswanthnarayan/ProgrammingNotes/NodeJs & Express Js/NodeJs.md

 Built-in Modules are modules Node.js ships with .
 It also referred as Core modules .
 You need to import built-in modules before use

-There are many Built-in modules but these are the 5 essential
+There are many built-in modules, but here are five essential ones

 1. path
 2. events